 "All the initial capital from the Pit Road Fund is fully deployed with follow-on investment that we're making now," said Kelley.
 "But, as part of that initiative, we knew there was an opportunity to do more than just commercialize the IP coming out of faculty research and the great ideas that students have."

-Kelley explained how many university-run venture studios come up with solutions first.
+Kelley noted how many university-run venture studios come up with solutions first.
 The IDEA Center has flipped this approach.
-It embraces problem-led ideation, with the goal of tackling issues established and emerging industries face today.

-John Bamforth, PhD, Director of Eshelman Innovation at the University of North Carolina at Chapel Hill, offered a third, distinct take on the university venture studio model: unlocking digital healthcare ideas that made a big impact in communities statewide.
+John Bamforth, PhD, Director of Eshelman Innovation at the University of North Carolina at Chapel Hill, offered a third take on the university venture studio model: unlocking digital healthcare ideas that can make a big impact.

 "The first goal was finding ways to take the technology on campus and translate that into the startup frame," said John.
 "But, more recently, because of some of the work we've done, the general assembly has started to send money our way for the infrastructure."

-Specifically, monies from the recent opioid settlement have been directed to Eshelman, which John is intent on using — along with the aid of High Alpha Innovation — to build new startups that provide aid to cities across North Carolina hit hard by the opioid crisis.
+Specifically, funds from the recent opioid settlement have been directed to Eshelman.
+John noted he is intent on using this money to build new startups with High Alpha Innovation that provide aid to areas across North Carolina hit hard by the opioid crisis.

 "None of us really knew anything about the opioid crisis," said John.
 "So, we talked to people on the frontline there to develop a couple NewCos we're working on now [with High Alpha Innovation]."